rvlaraujo/rabbitmq_simple_tests/READM.md

 The folder 4_topic_exchange has an implemmentation of a Topic Exchange based on multiple patterns.

 First you must execute the subscribers and so then run the publisher.
 If the exchange is deleted, the binging rules are lost.

+### 5 - Reliable Communication

+In the folder 5_realible_communication you'll see a basic implementation of a Realibel Communication, simulating an subscriber messages overload.

+First you must execute 2 or more subscribers (in diferent terminals) and so then run the publisher.